IIIF/api/source/extension/georef/index.md

 }
 ```

-There are some limitations to the type of SVG Selectors you can use:
+There are some limitations to the type of SVG Selectors you can use to ensure that each map is a single shape without holes:

 - The `svg` element _MUST_ contain a single child element.
+- This single child element _MUST_ either be a [`<polygon>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/polygon) or a [`<rect>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/rect).
+- When a `rect` element is used, the `rx` and `ry` attributes _MUST NOT_ be used.
 - The [`viewBox`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox) attribute _MUST NOT_ be used on the `svg` element.
 - The `svg` element _MAY_ include `width` and `height` attributes.
 When these attributes are included, they _MUST_ be equal to the width and height of the targeted resource and they _MUST_ be numbers without units.
-- The single child element _MUST_ either be a [`<polygon>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/polygon) or a [`<rect>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/rect).
-- When a `rect` element is used, the `rx` and `ry` attributes _MUST NOT_ be used.
 - The [`transform`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) attribute _MUST NOT_ be used on any of the SVG Selector's elements.

-This means that, when a SVG Selector is used, each map is a single shape without holes.

 More Specific Resource examples can be found in the `[@BRYAN internal link needed]` examples directory provided with this document.

 #### 3.3.3 More Complex Variants

-Multiple maps depicted on a single resource
+##### Multiple maps depicted on a single IIIF resource
-"A single resource with multiple maps, selected with multiple Georeference Annotations in a AnnotationPage"

-An example where a single painted Image has multiple discrete maps:
+It's common that a single IIIF resource depicts multiple maps, such as inset maps.
+Such a resource can be georeferenced by using multiple Georeference Annotation, each with their own SVG Selector and GCPs.

 <figure>
   <img src="images/greenpoint.jpg"
     alt="Brooklyn, Vol. 1, 2nd Part, Double Page Plate No. 34; Part of Ward 17, Section 9, from the New York Public Library">
-  <figcaption><a href="https://digitalcollections.nypl.org/items/69582cf7-d6cd-ba72-e040-e00a18065eba">Brooklyn, Vol. 1, 2nd Part, Double Page Plate No. 34; Part of Ward 17, Section 9</a>, from the New York Public Library</figcaption>
+  <figcaption>Three maps depicted and selected on a single IIIF resource: <a href="https://digitalcollections.nypl.org/items/69582cf7-d6cd-ba72-e040-e00a18065eba">Brooklyn, Vol. 1, 2nd Part, Double Page Plate No. 34; Part of Ward 17, Section 9</a>, from the New York Public Library</figcaption>
 </figure>

-"A Canvas with multiple painting Annotations (painting multiple maps onto the same Canvas)"
+##### A Canvas with multiple painting Annotations

-"The example will be a Canvas with multiple sheets of an atlas".
-Or: different layers, like different versions of the river maps.
-"Geoereference the sheets combined or using multiple fragments"
+It's also possible for a Canvas to contain multiple painting Annotations, each of a separate map.
+When the maps on the canvas align properly, such a Canvas can be georeferenced at once, using a single Georeference Annotation.

 <figure>
   <img src="images/watergraafsmeer.jpg"
     alt="Watergraafs of Diemer-meer, from Delft University of Technology Library">
-  <figcaption><a href="https://tudelft.on.worldcat.org/oclc/708029770">Watergraafs of Diemer-meer</a>, from Delft University of Technology Library.</figcaption>
+  <figcaption>Four map sheets painted on a single Canvas: <a href="https://tudelft.on.worldcat.org/oclc/708029770">Watergraafs of Diemer-meer</a>, from Delft University of Technology Library.</figcaption>
 </figure>

-`[@BERT] review` It is valid for a Canvas to have multiple painting Annotations.
-However, to leverage the most support from viewers this specification encourages using a single painting Annotation to place an Image on a Canvas.
-The Image within the Canvas and the Canvas itself _SHOULD_ have the same `height` and `width` values.

 ### 3.4 Georeference Annotation `body`